 Firstly, search Council’s website, to see if the information is already available.
-If it isn’t already on Council’s website you will need to contact a customer service officer for assistance.
-The customer service officer will need to decide if the information you have requested:
+If it isn’t already on Council’s website you can contact a customer service officer for assistance or refer to Council's Agency Information Guide.

 Codes, plans, policies and reports

 - Annual Financial Reports;